 About Athletic Director Brian Stanchak

-Brian D. Stanchak enters his second year as Director of Athletics at Penn State Wilkes-Barre.
-The Athletic Department has grown tremendously in the one year that he has been here.
+Brian D. Stanchak is entering his third year as Director of Athletics and Intramurals at Penn State University, Wilkes-Barre.
+The Athletic Department has grown tremendously in the two years that he has been overseeing the Athletic Department here.
 Below are some accomplishments under his leadership:

-* 1 USCAA All-American and 20 PSUAC All-Conference student-athletes
+- 2 USCAA All-Americans and 25 PSUAC All-Conference student-athletes

-* Hired new Head Coaches in baseball, cross country, men’s soccer, and women’s basketball
+- New Head Coaches in baseball, cross country, men’s soccer, and women’s basketball have been hired

-* Expanded visibility by developing website and social media sites (Facebook, Twitter, YouTube)
+- Visibility has been expanded by development of website and social media sites (Facebook, Twitter, YouTube)

-* Created a Student-Athlete Advisory Board to engage athletes in enhancing their athletic experience
+- Student-Athlete Advisory Board was created to engage athletes in enhancing their athletic experience

 Stanchak spent the 2004-05 season as the Coordinator of Basketball Operations for the men's and women's teams at the University of Pennsylvania working under current Temple coach, Fran Dunphy, and women’s coach, Patrick Knapp.
 That season, the Quaker men won the Ivy League championship and advanced to the NCAA Tournament.

-From 1997-2000, he was an assistant coach at Delaware Valley High School in Frenchtown, N.J., while also serving as head coach of the 15U West Jersey Warriors AAU boy's basketball team from 1999-2000.
 In 2004, Stanchak briefly worked with the Hoop Group as the Assistant Director of Team Tournaments.
 He has also served a short stint as a Sales Representative with Aqua Pharmaceuticals, where he became the number one Sales Representative in the company in only 7 ½ months.
-Stanchak was born and raised in Pittstown, NJ, and now resides in Ashley, PA.
+Stanchak completed his Master’s Degree in Sport Management, Intercollegiate Athletic Administration from California University of Pennsylvania.
+Stanchak was born and raised in Pittstown, NJ, and now resides in Ashley, PA with his wife, Kristen.